formspark/documentation/docs/customization/email.md

 <input type="hidden" name="_email.from" value="John Doe" />
 ```

+Note: you can't change the actual address.

 ## Template title

-You can change title of the email template.
+You can change the title of the notification email template.

 Create a hidden input with the name `_email.template.title`.